-Distinct differences differentiate BCAA and EAA, but a trickier part is the question, which is better—confused with the BCAAs and EAAs?
+Distinct differences differentiate BCAA and EAA, but a trickier part is the question, which is better—confused whether BCAAs or EAAs?

 Amino acids are the building blocks of proteins.
 They come in two types, essential amino acids and branched-chain amino acids.
 For crucial amino acids, the human body cannot develop on its own thus must be supplied through suppliants.